Lii-lac/svg-hex-changer/README.md

 ## Soon-to-come
 This supposed to be a very simple personal project while I learn how to make my github face publicly.
 That said, right now I still plan to implement:
-- Mass-altering of images by passing a directory as the first arg `imageName`, and applying `toColor` to each of those images.
+- Batch-altering of images by passing a directory as the first arg `imageName`, and applying `toColor` to each of those images.